SAP/fundamental-styles/docs/pages/patterns/combobox-input.md

 summary:
 ---

-The combobox input component is an opinionated composition of the `input group`, `popover` and `menu` components with the use of a styled button.
+The combobox input component is an opinionated composition of the `input group`, `popover` and `list` components with the use of a styled button.
 {: .docs-intro}

 {% capture default %}